VEuPathDB/antismash-nextflow/README.md

 * Fasta files of the organisms to be analyszd
 * GFF files of the organisms to be analyzed (`See example in the data folder`)
 * A CSV file with there columns in the format [SampleName,SampleName.gff,SampleName.fasta] (`See input.csv in the data directory`)
-* The nextflow.config `see example in the parent directory`
+* The nextflow.config which specifies the path to the require inputs and setting. `see example in the parent directory`

 **<p align=left>Ouput Results</p>**
 Example of outputs can be found in the Results folder.
 For a sample (genome) analyzed the following files are generated.